PLEASE NOTE: Certificates are not available for this webinar when viewed here.

 Accreditation: This webinar is accredited with RACGP (ID: 305628) & ACRRM (ID: 24536)

 Hosted by the Immunisation Coalition, this webinar is produced by Praxhub and is for HCPs only.
-To register, you will be required to login or register with Praxhub.
-When logging in, you will be automatically directed to the webinar registration page.
-Simply click on the red “Register” button to complete the process.
-Your confirmation details with webinar access link will be automatically sent from Zoom.
+To receive a certificate and the CPD points, you will be required to login with Praxhub here to view the recording.
+When logging in, you will be automatically directed to the webinar recording page.

 Dr. Andrew Baird is a General Practitioner in Elwood, Melbourne and a tutor in Professional Practice for medical students at University of Melbourne.
 He has a background in rural general practice.
 His interests are in general practice and medical education.

 Professor Robert Booy is an infectious diseases paediatrician.
 Since 2005 he has worked at the University of Sydney in the fields of vaccinology, epidemiology and infectious diseases.
 He is currently a Senior Professorial Fellow at the University of Sydney Children’s Hospital Westmead Clinical School.
 From 2005 to 2019 he held the position of Head of Clinical Research at the National Centre for Immunisation Research and Surveillance (NCIRS) at Westmead Children’s Hospital and remains an Affiliate of NCIRS.